Crulai

 Crulai (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Repesserie, La Blondelière, Coupey, Crulai, La Bourdinière, Le Binai and La Julannière.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+A river, the Iton flows through the commune.